icco/Agent355/README.md

 ## License

-Copyright (c) 2010 Nathaniel Welch
+Copyright (c) 2010 Cal Poly Linux Users Group

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the